n0rmski/projectH/Contig_generation_Readme.txt

 A file listing all possible 101mers from region of interest (in our case, the MHC project haplotypes ) A single reference sequence of the region for integrity checks

+Dependencies are:
+Velveth
+Minimus
+Exonerate (part of EMBOSS)

 Setup.pl calls the scripts that perform the following:

 	selects reads for running in Velvet